 Obviously this is not about historical accuracy, but I believe that they are true to the spirit of the Christmas story in the Bible: God’s child conceived in an extraordinary way and born into disreputable circumstances.
 Love makes a family -- including the Holy Family.
 Everyone should be able to see themselves in the Christmas story, including the growing number of LGBT parents and their children.I also filmed a video about my gay and lesbian manger scenes and even made them available as Christmas cards.

 Go ahead an imagine that Jesus has two mommies.
 According to the Bible story, Joseph was an adoptive father anyway.
 The Virgin Mary had Jesus without sex with a man -- much like lesbian mothers who use artificial insemination.

-I invite others to make their own gay and lesbian nativity scenes.
+I invite others to make their own queer nativity scenes.
 It’s not hard.
 Just get two standard nativity sets, then mix and match.
-Please email me a photo of your creation and I’ll post it here at the Jesus in Love Blog.
+Please email me a photo of your creation and I’ll post it at the Jesus in Love Blog.

 I bought identical nativity sets, but I’d love to see couples that come from different sets -- a dark-skinned Mary with a light-skinned Mary, for example.